-The most important aspect of any technical document is how it’s being formatted.
-The format differs based on your industry and organization, but also on what kind of documentation it is.
-Documentation formatting can be done based on industry standards, examples, or using templates.
+The most important aspect of technical documentation is how it’s formatted.
+The format differs based on your industry and organization and what kind of documentation it is.
+Writers can do documentation formatting based on industry standards, examples, or templates.

 Let’s dive right in.

 Depending on who is writing the technical documentation, the best practices for documentation may be slightly different.
 That’s because a subject matter expert will talk about the product as they usually do.
 However, someone who’s trained to translate complex concepts will be able to convert complicated information into easy-to-understand documentation.

 In any case, following a 5-step process is usually the best way to go about writing technical documentation, regardless of the format.

 - Step One – The technical writer starts working on doing the necessary research on the subject matter to develop a documentation plan.
 The plan usually includes goals, style guides, topic outlines, existing resources, tools, management software, and deliverables.